PLATINUM2025

 -Re-Homing Services, including working together to find resources for individuals needing behavioral, medical or other services to keep their animal at homes, spay/neuter services for unwanted litters, temporary boarding and animal admissions for pet owners who cannot keep their pet for any reason.

-[email protected], providing resources to maintain pet ownership and care, particularly for those facing financial hardship or housing insecurity.
-Resources include temporarily boarding, pet food pantry, complimentary veterinary care, training lessons and other supplies.
+-Stay@Home, providing resources to maintain pet ownership and care, particularly for those facing financial hardship or housing insecurity.
+Resources include temporarily boarding, pet food pantry, affordable and accessible veterinary care, training lessons and other supplies.

-Through fifty years of innovation, work, and problem solving, AWS is well-equipped to meet the today’s animal welfare demands.
-Our team is composed of more than 40 professionals, including four veterinarians, licensed veterinary technicians, animal care staff, canine behavior staff, education staff, and administrative support staff.
+Through fifty years of innovation, work, and problem solving, AWS is well-equipped to meet the todays animal welfare demands.
+Our team is composed of more than 40 professionals, including veterinarians, licensed veterinary technicians, animal care staff, canine behavior staff and administrative support staff.

 Our work is at a leadership level across the state and the region, and our community of supporters is enthusiastic about our next steps in meeting our mission and serving our community's animal welfare needs.